CircumSpector/DS4WDocs/docs/guides/prevent-steam-conflict.md

         !!! info "Purpose of this configuration"

-            In this configuration, DS4Windows will try as best as it can to "do nothing" that could interfere with communication between the controller and Steam/whatever other application:
+            In this configuration, DS4Windows will try as best as it can to "do nothing" that could interfere with the communication between the controller and Steam/whatever other application:

             - No virtual controller will be spawned
                 - The real controller should then remain visible as normal to applications
             - DS4Windows will not send data back to the controller
+            - Settings that could auto-switch profiles or change settings on button combination/controller action will be disabled

     === "Part 1"